 Employee "Organizational Pulse" Satisfaction Survey

 The graph shows the 2012 survey results metrics.
-See results from the 2011 survey.

 In response to the survey, UW-IT’s senior leadership team developed a plan to achieve continuous improvement.
 Actions include: